Top 10 Most Bizarre Filipino Foods

 8. Crispy Chicken Nails

 Made from: Chicken nails (Yes.
-Those sharp, pointed parts that usually end up in the thrash bin).
+Those sharp, pointed parts that usually end up in the trash bin).

 Made from: Eleven-day old duck egg, boiled to perfection.